-THE FINANCIAL REPORTING COUNCIL is to launch an investigation into its efficacy and future.
+THE FINANCIAL REPORTING Council has begun an examination into its efficacy and future.

-Roger Marshall, chairman of sub-body the Accounting Standards Board, said the process started in late 2010 when the regulator began considering if it needs a different focus and how to make the group work better.
+Roger Marshall, chairman of sub-body the Accounting Standards Board, said the process started in late 2010, when the regulator began considering whether it needs a different focus, and how to make the group work better.

 “I think everyone has started thinking about what lessons can be learnt from the financial crisis and its aftermath,” he said.

-The FRC is made up of six operating bodies and communication among the groups is one of the primary focuses of the inquiry.
-The FRC board, which oversees the bodies, is to look into interactions among them and if these can be “maximised”.
+The FRC is made up of six operating bodies, and communication between the groups is one of the primary focuses of the inquiry.
+The FRC board – which oversees the bodies – is to look into interactions between them, and whether these can be “maximised”.

-Marshall revealed that there is also an appetite to strengthen the regulator’s powers, claiming that the ability to investigate what goes wrong in the early stages of accounting failures – rather than waiting until after the event – will make the FRC a more subtle and effective operator.
+Marshall revealed there is also appetite to strengthen the regulator’s powers, claiming the ability to investigate what goes wrong in the early stages of accounting failures – rather than waiting until after the event – will make the FRC a more subtle and effective operator.

-Some observers have suggested that the process of strengthening the FRC could see it go in-house, moving away from its independent quango status and coming under direct government control.
-Marshall dismissed this proposal, saying that it is the regulator’s internal structure up for debate, not its basic configuration.
+Some observers have suggested the process of strengthening the FRC could see it go in-house, moving away from its independent quango status and coming under direct government control.
+Marshall dismissed this proposal, saying the regulator’s internal structure is up for debate, but not its basic configuration.

 Improvements to cashflow statements are being targeted in a consultation launched by the Financial Reporting Council (FRC)